d4np3/fintech-home/README.md

 My name is Dan.
 I have worked in the tech space in systems integration for 20 odd years.

-I've not done much development other than hack scripts together, so keen to learn more of the discpline.
+I've not done much development other than hack scripts together, so keen to learn more of the discipline.

 I'm interested in finance and technology: Bots, AI/ML and blockchain hence signing up.